CasperStormHansen/Logic-editor/README.md

 v0.2: Contextual help added; example proof shown at page load; minor tweak to how buttons (de)activate

 v0.3: Visual design improved

+v0.4: Option to delete last line added; visual warnings added for all buttons that delete something; buttons reorganised according to whether they trigger high-level or low-level actions

 ## 6 Planned updates